 Of course, just because your pet is stressed, it doesn't mean that they’re picking up vibes from you; anxiety can exhibit in our pets for a number of reasons including separation anxiety, noise aversion (thunderstorms, loud traffic), even things like new pets in the neighborhood!

 So how do you know if your pets are stressed?
 The good news is, your cats and dogs aren’t reading the evening stock reports or worrying about layoffs at the office.
 They watch you, and respond to your tone, body language and general disposition.
 If you’re stressed, your pet may be too.
 Here’s what to watch for:

-Destructive Tendencies.
+- Destructive Tendencies.
 Your cat sharpens her claws on your bedspread.
 Your dog dines on your leather handbag.
-This is how they relax?
+And this is how they relax?!

 Tips for dealing with stress in pets

 If your vet determines that your pet is stressed, they may recommend behavioral training alone or in combination with anti-anxiety medication.
-Some vets also suggest “pheromonatherapy” pet products that release pheromones to calm and soothe a worried pet.
-Try Feliway for cats and DAP (Dog Appeasing Pheromone) for dogs.
+Some vets also suggest “pheromonatherapy” pet products that release pheromones to calm and soothe a worried pet, like Feliway for cats and DAP (Dog Appeasing Pheromone) for dogs.

-Life’s stressful sometimes, even for pets.
+Life’s ruff sometimes, even for pets.
 By working with your vet, you can help keep yours happy on the job for years to come.